burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Include Files Naming

 1. For each "C" standard library `<X.h>` header file, there is a corresponding C++ standard header file `<cX>` in C++.
 A standard header file whose name begins with the letter `c` is equivalent to a standard header file in the C library.
 (B. Stroustrup, Spec.
 Edition, p.
 487, 16.1.2).
-Those header files expose different behavior in terms of using their names from the global namespace.
+Those header files expose different behaviors in terms of using their names from the global namespace.

 2. Standard headers with naming as `<X.h>` define function names in the `std` namespace and also **import those names into the global namespace**.